 - Remove Dated Technology– Flash used to be used for animation on websites like slideshows, menus and sometimes the whole website.
 In 2007 when iPhones were launched Flash would not work.
 Many search engines don’t work well with it either.
 Other reasons to replace it are security issues, inefficiency and there are simply better ways to accomplish the same effects now.

 - Update Content – If you have not updated your content within the past year, you need to make this a priority.
 Keeping your website current will bring visitors back, along with bring new visitors to you as new keywords on your pages will get indexed in Google and other search engines.

 - Website Security – When was the last time you changed the password on your website?
 Never?
 Go do it now.
 How about reviewed your server error logs and files for suspicious activity?
 I don’t expect you to know what to do here, but it should be done (regularly).
 Is your website using a secure certificate?
 (SSL, https://…) All sites should be using this technology these days.
 With Let’s Encrypt many hosts are now offering it for free.
-(My business grade web hosting services include a free SSL certificate with the hosting package. )
+(Business grade web hosting services I offer include a free SSL certificate with web hosting. )

 A website overhaul is more involved, but it will be necessary if you need to change the following items on your site:

 - Website Design – Design is unprofessional, outdated, cluttered and or unorganized.
 If users can not find what they are looking for, they will leave.